OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 ### Check OpenID Connect metadata is working

 You can see the OpenID Connect metadata by going to the Issuer address in your browser adding`/.well-known/openid-configuration` to the end.
-In our example this would have been something likeÂ `https://login.microsoftonline.com/b91ebf6a-84be-4c6f-97f3-32a1d0a11c8a/.well-known/openid-configuration`
+In our example this would have been something like `https://login.microsoftonline.com/b91ebf6a-84be-4c6f-97f3-32a1d0a11c8a/.well-known/openid-configuration`

 ### Inspect the contents of the security token